 I found it at Home Depot but I think Lowe’s has started carrying it as well.
 The complete Schluter Kerdi Shower system is around $500-$550 which included the waterproofing for the walls.
 I had priced out fabricated molds that I could tile for the floor and nothing was even close to that price!

 We started by removing the old shower insert and all of the drywall, taking it down to the studs.

 We hired a plumber to remove the old faucet and install a new one…plumbing is way out of my comfort zone!

 The next step is adding the membrane to the walls.
-The important part in this step is to use NON-MODIFIED thin set mortar.
+The important part of this step is to use NON-MODIFIED thin-set mortar.
 (Be sure to watch the video at the end of the post for full details about how to properly install the entire system.)

 The membrane is easily cut using scissors.

 Measure the floor to find the center for the drain, so you can make your cuts for the shower tray.